django/django/docs/binding.rst

 The Channels data binding framework automates the process of tying Django models into frontend views, such as javascript-powered website UIs.
-It provides a quick and flexible way to generate messages on Groups for model changes and to accept messages that chanes models themselves.
+It provides a quick and flexible way to generate messages on Groups for model changes and to accept messages that change models themselves.

 The main target for the moment is WebSockets, but the framework is flexible enough to be used over any protocol.